 Customers are legally entitled to be given certain information before entering into a finance agreement.

-Lenders must provide all of the information set out in the SECCI as a minimum: they may provide additional information to potential customers on a separate information sheet.
+Lenders must provide all of the information set out in the regulations as a minimum: they may provide additional information to potential customers on a separate information sheet.

 For regulated consumer hire agreements, and some regulated credit agreements, the form and content of the pre-contract information is prescribed by the Consumer Credit (Disclosure of Information) Regulations 2004.
-This usually requires pre-contract disclosure (taking the customer through the SECCI) in good time before the customer signs or approves the agreement.
+This usually requires pre-contract disclosure (taking the customer through the pre-contract information) before the customer signs or approves the agreement.

 All contractual information must be presented to customers in a clear and concise way.